-Prerequisite(s): ENG E101 with a grade of "C" or higher and BIO E211 with a grade of "C" or higher
+Prerequisite(s): ENG\ E101 with a grade of "C" or higher and BIO\ E211 with a grade of "C" or higher

 A continuation of Anatomy and Physiology I. Lecture and laboratory will stress the structure and functional aspects of the endocrine, blood, cardiovascular, lymphatic/immune, respiratory, digestive, urinary, and reproductive systems.
 Metabolism, fluid and electrolyte balance, and development and inheritance are also included.
 Lab deals with histological and detailed anatomical evaluation of body systems indicated above.
-3 hours lecture and 3 hours laboratory.

-BIO E235 - Microbiology
+BIO\ E235 - Microbiology (4 credits)

-Prerequisite(s): ENG E101, CHE E111 or CHE E121, and BIO E105, BIO E119, or BIO E121, each with a grade of "C" or higher.
+Prerequisite(s): ENG\ E101, CHE\ E111 or CHE\ E121, and BIO\ E105, BIO\ E115, BIO\ E119, or BIO\ E121, each with a grade of "C" or higher.

 The history of microbiology and a survey of microbial life.
 The bacteria are studied as characteristic prototypes of all microorganisms.
 These and other microorganisms are discussed, stressing their environment, growth, reproduction, metabolism, and relationship to humans.
-3 hours lecture and 3 hours laboratory.

-BIO E260 - Principles of Genetics
+BIO\ E260 - Principles of Genetics (3 credits)

-Prerequisite(s): BIO E121 or equivalent
+Prerequisite(s): BIO\ E121 or equivalent

 An introductory course in genetics.
 Covers the basic principles of genetics from Mendel to recombinant DNA, with focus on human inheritance.
 Topics of emphasis include cancer, diseases with a genetic component, functional genomics, and modern methods of molecular genetics.

 3 hours lecture per week.

-BIO E290 - Research Methods for Health Sciences
+BIO\ E290 - Research Methods for Health Sciences (3 credits)

-Prerequisite(s): MAT E167 or equivalent
+Prerequisite(s): MAT\ E167 or equivalent

 An introduction to both qualitative and quantitative research methodology.
 A variety of processes, evaluation techniques and data resources are used to examine the purpose of research, identify and critique scholarly writing, and apply critical thinking and research findings to the health science field.

 3 hours lecture per week.

-BIO E299 - Independent Study in Biology
+BIO\ E299 - Independent Study in Biology (1-3 credits) Code(s): SCI

-1-3 credits